awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-linux-ami-cli.md

    aws ssm describe-automation-executions
    ```

 1. To view details about the automation progress, run the following command\.
+Replace *automation execution ID* with your own information\.

    ```
-   aws ssm get-automation-execution --automation-execution-id ID
+   aws ssm get-automation-execution --automation-execution-id automation execution ID
    ```

    The update process can take 30 minutes or more to complete\.